 Now, should you take health insurance or not?
 It is like a gamble.

 If you’re a healthy individual, you may think that having health insurance is an unnecessary cost due to the monthly premiums.
-But, if someday a huge medical cost happens, it can leave you financially strained without health insurance.
+But if someday a huge medical cost happens, it can leave you financially strained without health insurance.

 Health insurance companies cannot refuse to offer you coverage or charge you more just because you have pre-existing conditions like asthma, diabetes, cancer, or even pregnancy.
 Once you have the insurance, they cannot refuse to pay for your expenses.
-Unless, if your plan is “grandfathered” (in place before March 23, 2010), some exceptions will apply.
+Unless your plan is “grandfathered” (in place before March 23, 2010), some exceptions will apply.

 In this way, health insurance differs from life insurance, where you are charged higher premiums if you have a pre-existing health condition or use tobacco, alcohol, or drugs.